mfoltz/Bloodcraft/README.md

 ## Table of Contents

-Commands are mostly good but the rest of the readme really needs touching up.
-I am sorry, and it is next on the list.
+Commands/config up to date, better feature summaries next on the list.

 - [Sponsors](#sponsors)
 - [Features](#features)